-(3) "Allocation" refers to the assignment of nonbusiness non-apportionable income to a particular state.
+(3) "Allocation" refers to the assignment of nonbusiness-non-apportionable income to a particular state.

-(4) "Business activity" refers to the transactions and activities occurring in the regular course of a particular trade or business of a taxpayer or to the acquisition, management, and disposition of property that constitute integral parts related to the operation of the taxpayer's regular trade or business.
+(4) "Business activity" refers to the transactions and activities occurring in the regular course of a particular trade or business of a taxpayer and includes or to the acquisition, employment, development, management, and or disposition of property that constitute integral parts or was related to the operation of the taxpayer's regular trade or business operations.